Dr. Dog: With Park the Van (2006–2009)

-With ANTI- (2009-2016)
+With Anti- (2009–2016)

-On July 29, 2009, Dr. Dog signed to ANTI- Records.
+On July 29, 2009, Dr. Dog signed to Anti- Records.
 The first album on their new label, titled Shame, Shame, was released on April 6, 2010.
 Scott McMicken characterized the album as more modern, and a little more punk rock, more prominently featuring electric guitars, so as to accurately reflect the band's live show.
-In early 2010, Eric Slick replaced Juston Stens on drums for the Shame, Shame tours although Stens plays most of the drums on the record.
+In early 2010, Eric James Marshall Slick replaced Juston Stens on drums for the Shame, Shame tours although Stens plays most of the drums on the record.
 Stens continues to make music with Juston Stens and the Get Real Gang.
 Dr. Dog toured in support of Shame, Shame for about two years and performed again on The Late Late Show with Craig Ferguson.
 For 2010's Black Friday Record Store Day, the band released a limited red and blue 7" collection of four tracks recorded in summer 2011.
-These were the first songs recorded with Eric Slick on drums.
+These were the first songs recorded with Slick on drums.
 They were later rereleased with Shame, Shame as a deluxe edition of the album.

 On October 26, 2011, McMicken announced that their new album, Be the Void would be released in February 2012.
 Recorded at the band's "Meth Beach" studio and co-produced by Nathan Sabatino of Golden Boots.
-This was the first full album made with Dimitri Manos, also in the band Golden Boots, as an official member of the band.
+This was the first full album made with Dimitri Robert Manos, also in the band Golden Boots, as an official member of the band.
 He played drums on Easy Beat and once filled in for Juston Stens last minute for a whole tour.
 They released a new 7" on a variety of colors for the November 2011 Record Store Day including the tracks "Warrior Man" and "Control Yourself" which would appear on Be The Void.
 On January 31, 2012, Be The Void was first available to be streamed on Conan O'Brien's website one week before its official release.
 It was officially released on February 7 on ANTI- Records.
 They performed the song "That Old Black Hole" on Conan, February 8 and "Lonesome" on Late Night with Jimmy Fallon, on March 23.
 Performances in Los Angeles' Orpheum Theatre during their tour were also shown on Last Call with Carson Daly.
 On September 27, 2012, Dr. Dog announced on their Facebook page that their new EP, Wild Race, would be released digitally on October 2.
 The EP was recorded and mixed with Nathan Sabatino during the sessions for Be the Void.